Why Sydney and NSW

 An attractive investment destination

-NSW state stands out from other locations because of its diverse economy.
-More than 80 per cent of industry income is generated from services, and NSW boasts the largest manufacturing sector in Australia.
+NSW stands out from other Australian locations as an investment destination because of its diverse economy.
+Almost 90% of industry income is generated from services, and NSW boasts the largest manufacturing sector in Australia.

 Australia was ranked ninth in A.T.
 Kearney’s 2017 Foreign Direct Investment Confidence Index.
 It has been in the top 10 in the index for seven years straight.

 Overall, Australia is ranked 10th among the world’s top investment economies, according to the World Investment Prospects Survey 2014–2016 by the United Nations Conference on Trade and Development (UNCTAD).